Imports & Exports

 NOP Import Certificate Process Overview

-NOP Import Certificates may be issued for a specific volume of a single organic product or multiple products with the same Harmonized Tarriff (HTS) Code.
-Each product must be certified organic and listed on the operation’s Product Verification Form.
-The certified organic exporter must time the request to allow sufficient time for QCS to verify its validity and generate the NOP Import Certificate, and for the exporter to deliver it to the importer or Customs broker before the CBP filing requirements for the product, which may be prior to export.
+NOP Import Certificates may cover a single organic product or multiple products with the same Harmonized Tarriff (HTS) Code.
+Each product must be certified organic and appear on the exporter’s Product Verification Form.
+The exporter must also provide documentation, such as a contract, that identifies the organic importer.
+It is essential to submit requests early enough for QCS to review, approve and issue the certificate, and for the exporter to deliver it to the importer or Customs broker before the US Customs filing deadlines.

-The certified organic exporter provides the NOP Import Certificate to the U.S. importer.
-The importer or their designated customs broker enters the NOP Import Certificate data into the U.S. Customs and Border Protection (CBP) Automated Commercial Environment (ACE) as part of its standard import filing process.
+The organic exporter gives the NOP Import Certificate to the U.S. importer.
+The importer—or their customs broker—enters the certificate information into the U.S. Customs and Border Protection (CBP) Automated Commercial Environment (ACE) system as part of the normal import filing process.

 Questions About